Make in India Movement

 The skill development initiatives have been undertaken to achieve the following objectives:

-(i) to improve the employability of school dropouts, ITI graduates, workers, etc. by providing them vocational training.
+- to improve the employability of school dropouts, ITI graduates, workers, etc. by providing them with vocational training.

-(iii) to build capacity in course curricula, learning material, competency and assessment standards in India.
+- to build capacity in course curricula, learning material, competency, and assessment standards in India.

-(iv) to make optimum use of the available infrastructure of Government, private institutions and the industry.
+- to make optimum use of the available infrastructure of Government, private institutions, and industry.

 Key Features of Skill Development Initiative

-(iii) In order to make training cost effective, focus will be on optimum utilisation of the available infrastructure.
+- In order to make training cost-effective, the focus will be on the optimum utilization of the available infrastructure.

-(iv) Short- term training courses will be demand based.
+- Short-term training courses will be demand-based.
 Modular employable skills will be decided in consultation with the industry.

-(v) Young persons who have completed 5th class or higher can participate in the courses.
+- Young people who have completed the 5th grade or higher can participate in the courses.

-(vi) To ensure impartial assessment of skills of trainees are to be tested by independent bodies like FICCI, CII, etc.
+- To ensure impartial assessment of the skills of trainees to be tested by independent bodies like FICCI, CII, etc.

-(viii) For different target groups, different levels of programmes (foundation, skill upgradation, etc.) are to be designed.
+- For different target groups, different levels of programs (foundation, skill upgradation, etc.) are to be designed.

-To make India a skilled country, Prime Minister Narendra Modi has launched four initiatives as a part of which over 40crore people will be trained in various skills by 2022.
-The initiatives launched include National Skill Development Mission, National Policy for Skill Development and Entrepreneurship 2015, Pradhan Mantri Kaushal Vikas Yojana (PMKVY) schemes and the Skill Loan scheme.
+To make India a skilled country, Prime Minister Narendra Modi has launched four initiatives, as part of which over 40 crore people will be trained in various skills by 2022.
+The initiatives launched include the National Skill Development Mission, the National Policy for Skill Development and Entrepreneurship 2015, the Pradhan Mantri Kaushal Vikas Yojana (PMKVY) schemes, and the Skill Loan scheme.

 Make in India Movement

-The ‘Make in India’ programme was launched on September25,2014 to make India a global manufacturing hub.
+The ‘Make in India’ program was launched on September 25, 2014, to make India a global manufacturing hub.
 ‘Make in India’ aims to boost domestic manufacturing by cutting red tape and bureaucratic hurdles.
 The main aims are:

-- Encourage companies, both domestic and multinationals, to increase manufacturing in India.
+- Encourage companies, both domestic and multinational, to increase manufacturing in India.

 - Foster innovation.